 The Nuba of the southern section of the Nuba Mountains such as the Mesakin, Krongo Nuba, and Tulishi, however, have not yet converted to Islam.
 They instead follow their traditional animistic religion (belief that non-living objects have spirits).
 The villagers depend on shamans (priests or priestesses) to cure the sick by magic, communicate with the gods, and control events.
 The shamans often go into trances and speak to the spirits who are said to control the lives of the tribe.
 The people believe that the local priests can be incarnations of spirits.
 They are in charge of such things as fertility ceremonies, and also participate in sacrifices to ward off illness or famine.

 Some Nuba groups have no Christian resources in their languages.
-Much prayer and intercession are needed to soften the hearts of these people toward the Gospel.
+Much prayerful intercession is needed to soften the hearts of these people toward the Gospel.

-* Pray that strong local churches will be planted among each of the Nuba tribes.
+Pray that strong local fellowships of believers will be planted among each of the Nuba tribes.

 |Profile Source: Bethany World Prayer Center|